 The Radcliffe Exploratory Seminar Program provides funding to scholars, practitioners, and artists for collaboration in an interdisciplinary exploration of early-stage ideas.
 Our program encourages intellectual risk taking as participants gather in an intensive seminar setting to explore new fields of research and inquiry.
 Hundreds of Harvard faculty members and Radcliffe fellows have benefited from this program, which challenges its participants to reimagine the boundaries of knowledge through multidisciplinary discussion.

-- Funding of up to $18,000 available to support one- to two-day, by-invitation-only seminars
+- Funding available to support one- to two-day, by-invitation-only seminars

 - Hosted on the campus of the Radcliffe Institute